SergioMEV/slurm-for-dummies/README.md

 4. __(WORKER NODES)__ Setup [Munge](#setup-munge) on each of the worker nodes.
 5. Setup [Slurm](#setup-slurm) on all machines.
 Make sure to follow the controller node instructions for the controller node and the worker node instructions for the worker nodes.

-## Setup Network and Install Ubuntu
+## Setup Private Network and Install Ubuntu
 Install Ubuntu 22.04 on all computers in the cluster.
 > We recommend you turn off any sort of inactivity shutdown timer on all computers.